 A few footnote usage rules:

-While AP style discourages the use of footnotes in most circumstances, footnotes are used in the Chicago Manual of Style (CMS).
+While APA style discourages the use of footnotes in most circumstances, footnotes are used in the Chicago Manual of Style (CMS).

 Text within the research paper: